Clap Push-Up exercise demonstration image

 Breathing

-Inhale deeply during the eccentric lowering phase; exhale forcefully as you explode upward and brace the core.
+Inhale during the lowering phase; exhale forcefully during the explosive push and clap.

 Tempo